ziqi-zhang/ziqi-zhang2.github.io/index.md

 Hello!
 I am Ziqi Zhang!
 Currently, I am a senior undergraduate student in the Departmrnt of Computer Science, school of EECS at Peking University.
 I'm currently a research assistant in the Institute of Software at Peking University, advised by [Xiangqun Chen](https://www.coursera.org/instructor/chenxiangqun) and [Yao Guo](http://sei.pku.edu.cn/~yaoguo/).
+I was a research assistant in the Center on Frontiers of Computing Studies at Peking University, advised by [Yizhou Wang](http://www.idm.pku.edu.cn/staff/wangyizhou/).

 Text can be **bold**, _italic_, or ~~strikethrough~~.